OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:18

-A certain ruler asked Him, “Good Teacher, what must I do to inherit eternal life?”
+A ruler approached Him with a question, “Good Teacher, what must I do to inherit eternal life?”

 ## Luke 18:19